alosadagrande/acm-cnf/acm-manifests/sriov-operator/README.md

-# ACM & the SRIOV Network Operator
+# ACM & the SR-IOV Network Operator

 ## Installation

-The installation of SRIOV Network Operator (SRIOV Operator) is done using ACM policies which ensures the following objects exist in the spoke clusters:
+The installation of SR-IOV Network Operator (SR-IOV Operator) is done using ACM policies which ensures the following objects exist in the spoke clusters:

 * The namespace where the operator will be executed.
 Default namespace is `openshift-sriov-network-operator`
 * Operator installation by creating the `operatorgroup` and `subscription` objects.
 * The `SriovOperatorConfig` is modified so sriov-network-config-daemon daemonset only targets SRIOV capable nodes, which in our case are the node labelled as role worker-cnf.
 * Proper CNF capable nodes labelled as role worker-cnf.
-* Cluster network object is modified to add a dummy-dhcp-network required by SRIOV Network Operator.
+* Cluster network object is modified to add a dummy-dhcp-network required by SR-IOV Network Operator.
+This could come in handy if we want to assign IPs (L3) to pods' VFs.

 In order to apply the policy named **policy-sriov-operator** a `PlacementRule` is required so that we can target from all our imported clusters the ones that require this policy to be installed or said differently, the ones that requires the SRIOV operator installed.
 In our case we will target clusters that contain the label **sriov=true** added.